JWorlds1/ipsy-docs/content/pages/tools/ssh.rst

 SSH on Windows
 ******

+If you have the SSH client installed go to B.

-How to install the SSH Client on Windows 10
+A. How to install the SSH Client on Windows 10

   1. Press the Search button and type “Optional feature” -> Click the top result, which should read, “Add an optional feature”.